Wanna know more about Skills? Then you came to the right place, buddy!

 Investing in this Boon allows you to benefit from wearing heavier and more protective types of armor.
 Purchasing this Boon once allows you to be able to use all Shields, as well as all Armor that grants up to a +5 Armor Bonus.
 Purchasing this Boon twice allows you to use any and all types of Armor.
 Anyone can use Armor that grants up to a +2 Armor Bonus without investing in this Boon.

 Choosing this Edge makes your character a practitioner of one of the available Strangecrafts available to your setting.
-Strangecrafts are rare, special arts, techniques, spells or abilities that are available in your game.
+Strangecrafts are rare, special arts, techniques, disciplines or traditions that are available in your game.
+Each Strangecraft has numerous Secrets that practitioners of the Strangecraft can access.
+Each Secret has a Basic and Advanced effect.
 Rules for Mystical Blood and available Strangecrafts are detailed fully in Chapter VI.

 Purchasing any level of this Boon grants you a Focus pool of 10 and allows you to choose 3 Secrets of your Strangecraft.

 Purchasing this Boon once makes you a Dabbler in the Strangecraft of your Choice.
-Dabblers are never allowed to learn Advanced Secrets, nor do they suffer from the drawback of their Strangecraft.
+Dabblers can only access the Basic effects of any Secrets that they know, but they don’t suffer from the drawback of their Strangecraft.

 Purchasing this Boon twice makes you an Adept at the Strangecraft of your Choice.
-Adepts can learn Advanced Secrets and suffer the drawback of their Strangecraft.
-(Requires Presence 6+)
+Adepts can access the Basic or Advanced effects of any Secrets that they know, and suffer the drawback of their Strangecraft.

 Are Failings your thing?
 Then read on, baby!

 It is worth noting that the following list of Failings is far from Exhaustive.
 If nothing on this list tickles your fancy, get together with your Dave Master and either tweak one of the Failings on this list, or make up your own!